19 October 2021

 With hexagonal architecture we should fairly easily replace the framework, it should be framework agnostic.
 To be compliant with hexagonal architecture we need interfaces that define the contract that we need to hold on.
 For example our userRepository will implement a repository interface, and should stick to it.
 The same goes for the EmailNotificationService.
 We should be able to use the service MailchimpService, SendGridService, or any other concrete implementation with our EmailNotificationService, defined by specific interface.

-- Hexagonal architecture is a pattern that uses the mechanism of ports and adapters to achieve separation of concerns and isolate external entities such as user interfaces and databases from the core application.
+- Hexagonal architecture is a pattern that uses the mechanism of ports and adapters to achieve separation of concerns and isolate external systems and other external code such as user interfaces and databases from the core application.

-- It has a lot of benefits for the testability and scalability of your application.
+- It has a lot of benefits for the testability and scalability of your application and in terms of freedom of actual implementation of your core domain, application layer and business logic.

 - But it requires a certain level of complexity from the app for these benefits to truly shine.